-Your Baby’s Sleep Pattern
+Easy Guide To Your Baby’s Sleep Pattern Month By Month

 Is your baby’s sleep pattern similar to what it was when he or she was in your stomach?
-When I was pregnant with my daughter, she was a very active fetus.
+When I was pregnant with my daughter, she was a very active baby.
 Already in pregnancy week 23, I woke up almost every night because she kicked me so hard.
 During the first 10 months of her life, she continued to wake up every second hour to feed almost every night.

 I know science tells a different story, but with my babies the old wives’ tale is true.
 My youngest boy didn’t wake my up even once while in my womb – and he has always slept better at night than his sister did at the same age.
 I suppose some babies simply need more sleep training than others.

 Was I tired during my daughter’s first year?
 No – exhausted!
 (But then I didn’t do much to teach my baby to sleep better, nor did I know how to improve my own sleep.)
 So who wants to sleep like a baby..?
 Not me!

 In any case, it’s good to know a bit about how babies sleep in general.
 Their sleep pattern changes quite a bit during their first year.